 This dome tent is very waterproof, with WeatherTec™ System patented welded floors and inverted seams.
 It is spacious inside, and you can stand up in it even if you’re 6ft 1” tall.
 The pole sleeves are well made for easy set up and the rainfly is adequate.
 Internal storage pockets keep your gear organized and an E-port makes it easy to charge your electronics.

-- The tent is simple and sets up quickly and easily – it should be up in 10 minutes
+- Simple and sets up quickly and easily – it should be up in 10 minutes.

 This Kelty Acadia tent does the job if you like simplicity.
-At $188 it is not the cheapest tent around but the quality is high and it should last through many camping trips, whatever the season.
+This is not the cheapest tent around but the quality is high and it should last through many camping trips, whatever the season.

 - It’s heavier to carry alone at around 9 kg